semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 ### Detect secrets through regex

-Since secrets can be in various file types, Semgrep Secrets makes use of our regex language detector to find various secrets.
-This is usually achieved by detecting a commonly defined pre-fix which we then search for the expected length and format of the secret.
+Semgrep Secrets uses a regex language detector to finding secrets in various file types.
+This is done be detecting a commonly defined prefix, then searching for the secret using its expected length and format.

-To reduce false positives, we combine many features of Semgrep to perform, and where possible we apply:
+To reduce the number of false positives this process raises, Semgrep uses and combines as many of the following processes with its search using regex when possible:

-* Perform Entropy Analysis
+- Removal of results that are likely to be false positives
-* Remove likely false positives
+- Validation
-* Perform Validation
+- Entropy analysis

 ### Detect secrets through semantic analysis